yorgath/orthogram/README.rst

 web browser to view the drawing.
 Use `Inkscape`_ to convert it to PNG or other supported formats.

+**NOTE:** The character encoding of the definition file must be UTF-8.

 .. _Inkscape: https://inkscape.org

 Hello world